wangl-cc/dotfiles/README.md

-A language servers is a language-specific server which communicate with editor to provide various code editing features like autocompletion, diagnostics, formatting etc. You must install language servers and register them in `coc.nvim` configuration file for code editing features.
+A language servers is a language-specific server which communicate with editor to provide various code editing features like autocompletion, diagnostics, formatting etc. Install language servers and register them in `coc.nvim` configuration file for code editing features.

 See [coc wiki](https://github.com/neoclide/coc.nvim/wiki/Language-servers)